Record Crowds Are Expected To Take To The Air And Roads For Thanksgiving

 Scott Keyes, founder of the travel site Going, is cautiously optimistic that holiday air travel won’t be the same mess.
 So far this year, he said, airlines have avoided massive disruptions.

-“Everyone understands that airlines can’t control Mother Nature and it’s unsafe to take off or land in the middle of a thunderstorm or snowstorm,” Keyes said.
+“Everyone understands that airlines can’t control Mother Nature,” Keyes said.
 “What really irks people are the controllable cancellations — those widespread disruptions because the airline couldn’t get their act together because their system melted down the way Southwest did over Christmas.”

 Indeed, Southwest didn’t recover as quickly as other carriers from last year’s storm when its planes, pilots and flight attendants were trapped out of position and its crew-rescheduling system got bogged down.
 The airline canceled nearly 17,000 flights before fixing the operation.
 Federal regulators told Southwest recently that it could be fined for failing to help stranded travelers.